Lake Michigan College millage approved for 20 years

-BENTON TOWNSHIP — Voters in Southwest Michigan overwhelmingly approved a millage renewal request for Lake Michigan College in Tuesday’s primary election.
+BENTON TOWNSHIP — Voters in Southwest Michigan overwhelmingly approved a millage renewal request for Lake Michigan College in Tuesday’s primary election, Aug.
+8.

 The millage will continue to help fund LMC’s training programs and be capped at 0.8804 mills for 20 years, through 2043.